-Join astronomy enthusiasts to observe at the club's rooftop Truman Kohman Observatory on Scaife Hall.
-Locate constellations and celestial objects.
-They organize various events and hold regular weekly meetings during the Fall and Spring semesters.
-They have acquired and purchased a wide range of astronomy equipment over the years including reflecting, refracting, and catadioptric telescopes, binoculars, a range of eyepieces (varying fields of view and magnifications), sun filters, and some photographic equipment.
-This 100+ member club is active, educational and fun with astronomy speakers, first place Carnival booth designs, field trips to star parties, dark sky sites, the Buhl Planetarium and outreach events.
+Join astronomy enthusiasts to observe with the club's many telescopes.
+The club members have regular weekly meetings during the Fall and Spring semesters.
+They have acquired a wide range of astronomical equipment over the years including reflecting, refracting, and catadioptric telescopes, binoculars, a range of eyepieces (varying fields of view and magnifications), sun filters, and photographic equipment.
+Plans for a new observatory are in the works.
+Club officers plan special viewing parties around astronomical events.
+This 100+ member club is active, educational and fun with astronomy speakers, first place Carnival booth designs, field trips to star parties, dark sky sites, Allegheny Observatory, the Buhl Planetarium and outreach events.

 The Carnegie Mellon Rocket Command (CMRC) competes in high-powered collegiate rocket competitions and providea opportunities for people of all skill levels to get involved and learn about rocketry.
 Their goal is to introduce students to rocketry through hands on experience building both personal rockets and a team rocket for collegiate competitions.
 For more advanced builders, they offer opportunities for national certification.
 During most of the year, CMRC is focused on designing a high-powered technical rocket for the NASA Student Launch Initiative.
 Members are involved in the design, fabrication, and testing of all components, including critical flight avionics.
 You don't have to be a rocket scientist or a physicist to join the CMRC!
 Winner of the 2018 NASA Student Launch Altitude Award.

 Faculty Contact: Diane Turnshek, email